My recipes → Your inbox. Sign up today!

 What to Serve With Roasted Vegetables

 I love serving these in a bowl or on a platter as a festive side dish for Thanksgiving and other holiday dinners, but they’re also great as a side for everyday dinners.
-As a vegetarian option, these oven-roasted veggies are amazing when stirred into a batch of quinoa, served over brown rice or over pasta with an extra drizzle of olive oil and some Parmesan cheese.
+Our family loves them with cast-iron chicken thighs or cast-iron salmon for a healthy weeknight meal.

 roasted broccoli, cauliflower, radishes and carrots in a white serving bowl

-If you make and enjoy this easy roasted vegetable recipe, be sure to leave a comment and ★ rating below letting me know how they turned out.
-Your feedback is so helpful for me and our Clean & Delicious community (thank you!).
+If you make and enjoy this easy roasted vegetable recipe, be sure to leave a comment and ★ rating below, letting me know how they turned out.
+Your feedback is so helpful for our Clean & Delicious community and me (thank you!).

 roasted vegetables on baking tray